 Smith says, “It’s time for us to tell our stories to the world!
 And like they say where we come from: Don’t get it twisted, we are ’bout to take part in the Christian conversation!”

 Tamu Smith and Zandra Vranes—the Sistas in Zion—aren’t mad, but they are mad funny.
-In their book, Diary of Two Mad Black Mormons, Smith and Vranes share personal experiences and pop culture lessons about standing up for what you believe, embracing diversity, celebrating sisterhood, and being yourself.
+In their book, Smith and Vranes share personal experiences and pop culture lessons about standing up for what you believe, embracing diversity, celebrating sisterhood, and being yourself.

 “We all have a story to tell.
 We all have something to share and offer,” Vranes says.
 “And it may surprise you who can relate to your experiences and who appreciates your offering.
 They don’t always look like you or come from where you come from.
 Don’t hide under a bushel; there are always people who care about what you have to share.”